 Renewable energy brings great change and opportunity to the electrical grid and the communities benefitting from it.
 The Midwest is being powered by wind and solar energy in the home, as well as in the economy and job market.
 As generation increases, North Dakota reaps the benefits in both rural and urban areas.

-North Dakota’s solar sector is just getting started, and there’s plenty of potential for growth.
-Although it only ranks 51st in the nation for installed solar energy with 0.44 MW, North Dakota is projected to add nearly 78 MW over the next five years, ranking 4th in new project additions nationwide.
+North Dakota's solar sector is just getting started, and there's plenty of potential for growth.
+Although it does not currently have any installed utility-scale solar, North Dakota is projected to add nearly 606 MW over the next five years.
 Solar is one of the cheapest sources of electricity.
-Prices have dropped 88 percent since 2009.
-North Dakota’s solar industry employs 232 people through its 12 solar companies, four manufacturers, three installers and developers, and five other related companies.
-The solar industry has invested $1.73 million in the state, and this is likely to increase.
+Prices have dropped 53 percent in the last 10 years.
+North Dakota's solar industry employs 262 people through its eight solar companies, three manufacturers, two installers and developers, and three other related companies.
+The solar industry has invested $4 million in the state, and this is likely to increase.

 As the state welcomes more clean energy projects, ratepayers will continue to benefit from low-cost clean energy, new jobs will emerge in urban and rural communities, and businesses will continue to grow.
-North Dakota is a leader in clean energy jobs, ranking 5th in the nation with over 9,000 jobs.
-Renewable energy is the second largest employer in North Dakota with 2,255 workers, a 4.3 percent increase from 2018.
+North Dakota is a leader in clean energy jobs, with over 8,600 jobs.
+In 2021, clean energy jobs grew 4 percent year over year and 25 percent faster than the overall economy.
+Renewable energy is the second largest employer in North Dakota with 2,177 workers.

 As America's energy sector transitions to a clean energy economy, states are implementing new strategies so that everyone can access these resources.
 North Dakota was one of the first states to implement net metering.
 This gives residential properties and small businesses small renewable energy and combined heat and power systems up to 100 kilowatts, and the ability to sell any excess electricity to investor-owned utilities.

 States are also setting carbon-reduction goals.
 North Dakota adopted a goal to gather at least 10 percent of in-state electricity from renewables by 2015, which was exceeded.
-Today, about 34 percent of North Dakota’s power supply comes from clean energy.
-Wind energy accounted for over 25 percent of the state’s electricity in 2019, which was North Dakota’s second-largest source of clean energy generation that year.
+Today, about 37 percent of North Dakota's power supply comes from clean energy.
+Wind energy accounted for about one third of the state's generation in 2021, which was North Dakota's second-largest source of clean energy generation that year.

-As a net exporter when it comes to energy, North Dakota abides by an “all of the above” policy.
+As a net exporter when it comes to energy, North Dakota abides by an "all of the above" policy.
 Wind is a growing portion of that energy.
 By 2030, property tax revenues from wind energy could reach more than $37 million every year.
 This revenue would allow communities to maintain and repair infrastructures, improve schools and invest in better emergency and public safety measures.
 More renewable energy also means fewer costs for consumers.
-Through 2050, wind could save customers nearly $4.5 billion on their electric bills.
-North Dakota’s future is being powered by renewable energy, and that’s just smart.
+North Dakota's future is being powered by renewable energy, and that's just smart.